Once you finish a half marathon or marathon you may be wondering how to stay in shape until your next race or training schedule starts.

 So some examples of aerobic exercise that you might want to include when you are not training for a race are:

-2. Do aerobic exercise at least 3 times a week.
+exercise at least 3 times a week.

 It takes exercising aerobically at least 3 times a week to really keep our aerobic fitness level.
 At 2 times per week we start to see a gradual decline in our fitness.
 So always aim for at least 3 times a week whether it be a walk, jog, or bike ride if you want to stay in shape!